rifqialf/customer-churn-elt/README.md

 This dashboard is a proposed answer to the requirements.

 ## Cost Analysis
 This pipeline is built from September 8 - 24, which ultimately cost $14.30.
-The flat graph during September 8 - 17 was when author developed the main codebase in local Jupyterlab in Anaconda after creating and testing small code in the Databricks workspace.
+The flat graph during September 8 - 17 was when author developed the main codebase in local Jupyterlab in Anaconda after creating and testing small code in the Databricks workspace; as well as creating the Power BI dashboard using the resulted local CSVs.
 The biggest costs comes from the Databrick Notebooks, which is where the processing and code troubleshooting takes place.

 <img width="1080" alt="Cost Analysis" src="https://github.com/user-attachments/assets/d90e33b1-25c7-4900-b8fe-86ca08a7ddf3">